cyclic-software/docs/docs/how-to/rest-api-and-dynamodb.md

 })
 ```

 Thankfully, Node comes with its own package manager, giving us access to a plethora of community-made modules.
-One of those modules is Express, the most popular Node web framework.
+One of those modules is **Express**, the most popular Node web framework.
 It comes with a variety of features out of the box:

 - Handling requests for the same URL with different HTTP verbs,
 - Parsing JSON data straight from HTTP requests,